CraigStuntz/CraigStuntz.github.io/drafts/2024-08-30-how-to-keep-a-secret.markdown

 a bit free with language, and calls, for example, "a secret which a service uses to access a database" a "password," when really it's a client secret.
 Anyway...

 Look, passwords are a disaster.
-Most users use same passwords in multiple sites.
+Most users use the same passwords in multiple sites.
 Passwords are phishable, without a password manager, which most people don’t use.[^passwordPhishing] However, we're kind of stuck with them, both due to legacy use and due to the disadvantages of some of the systems proposed to